longhorn/website/content/docs/0.8.1/architecture.md

   - Unpauses all read the write operations.
 Only write operations will be dispatched to the newly added replica.
   - Starts a background process to sync all but the most recent differencing disk from a good replica to the blank replica.
   - After the sync completes, all replicas now have consistent data, and the volume manager sets the new replica to RW (read-write) mode.
-- The Longhorn volume manager calls the controller to remove the faulty replica from its replica set.
+- The Longhorn Manager calls the controller to remove the faulty replica from its replica set.

 ## Backup and Restore